13318

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Uber's EBITDA was $916 million this quarter, translating into a 9.92% margin.
-The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 8.12%.
+This quarter, Uber's EBITDA came in at $1.38 billion, resulting in a 13.6% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 12.1%.

 Uber Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Uber's free cash flow came in at $1.14 billion in Q2, up 198% year on year.
+Uber's free cash flow came in at $1.36 billion in Q1, up 148% year on year.

 Uber Free Cash Flow

-Uber has generated $1.74 billion in free cash flow over the last 12 months, or 4.84% of revenue.
-This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.
+Uber has generated $4.17 billion in free cash flow over the last 12 months, a solid 10.8% of revenue.
+This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.

 Is Now The Time?

-At the moment Uber trades at 23.2x next 12 months EV/EBITDA.
-There's definitely a lot of things to like about Uber and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price point.
+At the moment, Uber trades at 21.7x next 12 months EV-to-EBITDA.
+There's definitely a lot of things to like about Uber and looking at the consumer internet landscape right now, it seems that it doesn't trade at an unreasonable price.

-Wall Street analysts covering the company had a one year price target of $53.6 per share right before these results, implying that they saw upside in buying Uber even in the short term.
+Wall Street analysts covering the company had a one-year price target of $86.92 per share right before these results (compared to the current share price of $65.10), implying they saw upside in buying Uber in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.